Lissy93/wapalyzer/README.md

 To stop the environment, run `vagrant halt`.

-In order to access the environment, run `vagrant ssh`.
+Run `vagrant ssh` to access the environment.